Primera Fuerza: History

 Regularly attended clubs outside Mexico City as Pachuca AC, Puebla AC, Veracruz SC, Iberia de Córdoba, Moctezuma de Orizaba, Orizaba AC, Tigres México, España Veracruz, these being the most successful of them, Pachuca was crowned in seasons 1904–05, 1917–18 and 1919–20.

 In 1920 there was a split in the Mexican amateur league, shortly before the start of the season.
-Real España and España Veracruz in solidarity with the expulsion of Tigres México, withdrew from the league and founded its own league called the Liga Nacional.
+Real España and España Veracruz in solidarity with the expulsion of Tigres México, withdrew from the league and founded its own league named Liga Nacional.
 As this idea went nowhere, Orizaba scheduled a series of friendly matches to remain active, with so many rivals like España Veracruz who was defeated 9–0 on 20 October 1919, or their wins 4–0 and 2–0 against Tigres México, 2–0 on the Río Blanco and the achievements of Copa Alfonso XIII in a three-game series against Reforma and the Copa Elche in two games against Asturias.

 The power and influence of the Hispanic teams was such that the press of the time chose to cover their sports facilities to those meetings.
 Spain interference on means, suitable to be published little news about the Liga Mexicana.

 The 1920–21 season was played separately with the creation of the Liga Nacional founded by Real Club España and later joined América, Luz y Fuerza, L'Amicale Française and Reforma.
 Meanwhile, the Liga Mexicana had the participation of Asturias, Deportivo Internacional, Club México, Club Morelos and Germania.
 Only two seasons were played before both leagues merged to form the first Mexican football federation.

-The first football federation was founded in Mexico in August 1922, it was called Federación Mexicana de Football Asociación.
-They immediately organized to create the Campeonato de Primera Fuerza on August 28, 1922.
+On August 1922, was founded the first football federation in Mexico, the unofficial Federación Mexicana de Football Asociación and later renamed as Federación Central de Fútbol.
+They immediately created the Campeonato de Primera Fuerza on 28 August 1922.
 It was considered the first direct antecedent of the current Liga MX.
 The members of the new league promoted the creation of the first national team, which would dispute its first match in 1923.